TaitoUnited/taito-cli/docs/plugins.md

 * [make](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/make/README.md): Execute make scripts with taito-cli.
 * [npm](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/npm/README.md): Execute npm scripts with taito-cli.
 * [pipenv](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/pipenv/README.md): Execute pipenv scripts with taito-cli.
-* [semantic-release](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/semantic-release/README.md): Make a new release using the `taito artifact release` command.
+* [semantic-release](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/semantic-release/README.md): Make a new release using the `taito build release` command.
 The [semantic-release](https://github.com/semantic-release/semantic-release) library will handle semantic versioning and release notes automatically based on your git commit messages.

 You typically need to implement the following taito-cli commands in *package.json*, *Makefile* or *Pipfile* of your project.
 Note that the commands should support also server environments in addition to the local development environment (expect for `unit` and `check` commands, that are run only locally).
 See [package.json](https://github.com/TaitoUnited/server-template/blob/master/package.json) of the kubernetes-template as an example.